The main entrance to Ueno Zoo

 Ueno Zoo was founded in 1882 and honestly?
 Some of the enclosures and attractions don’t look much changed since they were first constructed!
 I’m no expert, but many of the enclosures simply didn’t look big enough for the animals that they had inside.
 This made me feel a little uncomfortable and disappointed.

 I would have loved to see the animals have room to roam.
 Having said that, there were enrichment opportunities notable in many of the enclosures, and the animals looked well-fed and well-cared for.
-And the pandas (no doubt because they’re the star attraction of the zoo) both had plenty of space, climbing frames, and even their own pools to cool down in.

 But if you don’t feel comfortable with animals in captivity, or worry about the standards that animals are kept in when you visit a zoo, this might be something to consider before you visit.